gallingern/cat-counter-detection/design.md

 ## Overview

-The Cat Detection System is a lightweight, real-time cat detection application designed for Raspberry Pi 2 W with Camera Module v1.
+The Cat Detection System is a lightweight, real-time cat detection application designed for Raspberry Pi Zero 2 W with Camera Module v2.
 It provides a web-based interface for monitoring and detecting cats in a live video stream.

 ## Architecture